TuftsRT/autoslug/README.md

 ### Positional Arguments

 - `<path>`
-  - path to the file or directory to process
+  - path to the file or directory to process (processes current directory if omitted)

 ### Options